aduffy70/LabNotes/_posts/2024/2024-09-27-Using-demographics-to-tell-if-two-groups-have-diverged.md

 If model two has higher likelihood than model one would that suggest that they are not actually two separate entities?

+I worry that that second model is a non-model.
+What is actually going to be simulated?
+Perhaps a 4 vs 3 species model comparison would be better...

+Model 1:

+Four species (medium, divinum, diabolicum, and magniae) diverging with gene flow between diabolicum and magniae after they diverge.
+Estimate all of the divergence time points.

+Model 2:

+Four species (medium, divinum, diabolicum, magniae diverging but instead of gene flow between diabolicum and magniae, that divergence time is fixed to 0 (i.e., they are still one thing but the divergence is still in the model so we can use the same 4 species SFS).